What if something goes wrong?

 We always aim to do the best we can and provide a high standard of care to every customer.
 Somethings, though, things don’t go to plan, and we need to try and make things right.

-We pride ourselves on being honest and straightforward with all our customers and if our customers are not satisfied with the services we have provided to them, we want to know about it.
+We pride ourselves on being honest and straightforward with all our customers and if you’re not satisfied with any part of our service, we want to know about it.

 Before making a complaint

 If something's not quite as you expected, normally the best way to deal with this is by speaking to the Store Manager where you placed your order.

 Our store management teams are here to help, and they will do everything they can to find a solution to any problem you might have.
 If you bought your products online, our telesales team can help.
 Just get in touch by letter, phone or email.

 If things aren’t sorted and you still want to make a complaint, the details of how you can do that are below.

 Use our Store Locator to find details of the store where you placed your order.

 How to make a complaint

 There are lots of ways to make a complaint, but the first point of contact for all customers will be the store manager, who will do their best to resolve your complaint.
 If you still don’t feel things are right or aren’t happy with the resolution suggested by the store manager, you have the following options: